alberbm-dev/PAD/README.md

 	- v1: automatically remove a series of subjects from a series of frames
 	- v2: remove the bounding boxes using a graphical interface
 - **Bounding Box Tracking**: tracks subjects across a series of frames
+	- v1: tracking using Kuhn-Munkres algorithm
+	- v2: tracking using OpenCV trackers
 - **Attributes Manager**: set attributes for the pedestrians in a scene
 - **Data Fusion**: combine behavioral information with bounding boxes and subject identifiers in a single video
 - **Run YOLO!**: use YOLO detection application